In This Article

 ‘Generally’ is too non-committal.
 Being so ambiguous doesn’t give the impression of reliable text.
 Nothing sells like specificity.
 I always like to say that when you’re talking to everyone, you’re reaching no one.

 Identify some very specific situations where your product or service shines.
 Show demonstrations.
 Give examples.
-The more selective you are about who you are selling to and what problems you are solving, the more of those ideal customers will come to you.
+The more selective you are about who you are selling to and what problems you are solving, the more of those ideal customers from your target audience will come to you.

 6. Expert